Food truck growth goes full throttle: Part 1

 "In our market, you're seeing the trend start to plateau," he said.
 "Numerous trucks that don't have a focused niche are starting to show signs of trouble.
 We hate to see it happen because with food trucks, the more that work together, the better for everyone."

-While most observers interviewed by FastCasual indicated there is less pushback from brick-and-mortar restaurants than a few years ago, Hill said it is still a problem.
+While most observers interviewed indicated there is less pushback from brick-and-mortar restaurants than a few years ago, Hill said it is still a problem.
 He said chain restaurants are putting “no food truck” clauses in retail development leases.

 "If you have 60 to 80 food trucks in a city taking $200,000 to $250,000 each in market share, the 'big boys' start to feel it a bit.
 It's something that we'll definitely have to adapt to on our end over the next few years."